crudecomputer/jrny/README.md

 Basically, since we already know SQL, let's keep things simple (if sometimes verbose) and JUSQL.

+### User should decide on transactions

+Some ORMs and migration tools decide for themselves whether or not (and even how) migrations should be run within transactions, and that decision is often difficult to override.

+By using raw SQL, the user can manage transactions during migrations in the standard way: `begin` and `commit`.

 ### Time moves in one direction

 Down-migrations are often useful while writing and testing migrations, but they often shouldn't be